bifrost/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model is a convolution neural network that consists of 4 convolution layer of size 10, 20, 40 and 80 (model.py line 33-40) and two dense layers of size 1024 (model.py line 45-48).
+My model is a convolution neural network that consists of 4 convolution layer of size 10, 20, 40 and 80 (model.py line 33-40) and 3 dense layers of size 1024 (model.py line 45-48) and a dense layer of size 1.
 MaxPooling was used to reduce the the images size and at the end of the convolution layer global MaxPooling was used (model.py line 43).
 To prevent overfitting dropout was added before the dense layers.
 All convolution layers are using RELU as activation function.

 #### 2. Attempts to reduce overfitting in the model